Back to Microsoft Knowledge Hub

 Consider AVD as a modern alternative to hosting RDS on Azure, especially if you already licence users with M365 E3/E5.
 It reduces licensing complexity and shifts focus to optimising Azure resources instead.
 For deeper planning guidance, see Licensing Virtual Desktops and Windows 365 for CIOs.

 The licensing model choice between traditional RDS and Azure Virtual Desktop has six-figure cost implications for enterprise deployments.
-Our independent advisory helps ITAM teams model total cost of ownership, validate licence positions, and negotiate optimal EA terms with Microsoft.
+Our independent advisory helps ITAM teams model total cost of ownership, validate licence positions, and negotiate optimal EA terms.

 Cost FactorDetailOptimisation Tip